This googly eye counting activity is as fun as it looks.

 Add a simple number above each monster.

-Invite your preschooler o glue the correct amount of googly eyes on each monster.
+Finally, invite your preschooler to glue the correct amount of googly eyes on each monster.

 Have an older child that loves math?